top of page

 938 Dayton Street

-Grey Rock Development LLC are rehabilitating 938 Dayton St, a building that will include 6 units with a shared courtyard patio and a garden.
+Grey Rock Development LLC is rehabilitating 938 Dayton St, a building that will include 6 units with a shared courtyard patio and a garden.
 The total project cost is around $1.3 million, and it received $425,000 in NOFA funds in 2024.
 The building will also achieve LEED certification.

 Carthage+Flats+Renderings-2.jpg